 Karen gave an in-depth breakdown of all the Neighborhoods in London.

 To find the best Place to Stay in London by Neighbourhood, click on the links below.
-They will take you to a break down of each are of London and suggested hotels.

 - Covent Garden and The Strand – if you want to be in the heart of old fashioned Eliza Doolittle’s London and enjoy its charms.

 - Westminster – The political capital of the city.

 - Soho & Trafalgar Square – Hip nightlife and restaurants meet museum culture in this ever-trendy area.

 - Victoria – Great transport links, decent theatre and general lower priced hotels make this a good base.

 - Camden – The once weird and wacky, now simply a cool hang place with one of the best markets around